Exhibitor Rules and Regulations

 Exhibitor agrees to be financially responsible for any debts incurred either by himself, by his subcontractor(s), or by Exhibit Management on his behalf, both generally and under the specific circumstances noted above.
 The exhibitor specifically agrees to indemnify the College, exhibition management and their agents and to hold them harmless in any dispute over fees.
 If a subcontractor fails to make payment to the College, Exhibit Management, or any agent of either for any costs incurred on the exhibitor’s behalf, for whatever reason—including bankruptcy of the subcontractor, or payment dispute—exhibitor agrees that such fees are his direct responsibility.
 Nothing included above shall constitute an obligation upon the College, or Exhibit Management or their agents to arrange for or otherwise provide any activities and services normally the obligation of the exhibitor, and not specifically provided for elsewhere in this Agreement.

-A complete Official Exhibitor Service Kit from the Official Decorator will be available in July 2025.
-A link to the Kit will be available on the ACG 2025 meeting website and will be emailed to each exhibitor.
+A complete Official Exhibitor Service Manual from the Official Decorator will be available soon.
+A link will be provided here and emailed to each exhibitor when it is available.

 FDA Guidelines